intel/intelRSD/PODM/SW/README.md

 ### Prerequisites
 #### OS
-POD Manager software can be installed on both Ubuntu Server 14.04.4 or Ubuntu Server 16.04.1 **(preffered)**.
+POD Manager software can be installed on both Ubuntu Server 14.04.4 or Ubuntu Server 16.04.1 **(preferred)**.

 #### Database
 POD Manager requires [PostgreSQL](https://www.postgresql.org/) database preinstalled on the OS.
 Currently supported version is **9.5**